-Top Ten ways to fix writing problems
+Top Ten ways to fix your writing problems

-Be articulate, clear and persuasive
+Be articulate, clear, and persuasive

 - 10. It is polite to point!

-tensions that developed among European nations at the turn of the century.
+of tensions that developed among European nations at the turn of the century.
 Among these were

 imperialism, militarism, and an unstable alliance system."

-- 9. Sometimes it pays to be narrow minded.
+- 9. Sometimes it pays to be narrow-minded.

 - Students often try to do too much in a piece of writing (short essay or longer research

 paper).
 The average term paper cannot possibly contain everything there is to say about a

 subject.
 Look again at the sample thesis above.
 It narrows the discussion to just three aspects of

-- 8. Sink rocks, don't skip stones.
+- 8. Sink rocks; don't skip stones.

 - Pursue a few things in depth.
 No one wants to read something that merely mentions a slew

 of things.
 It is better to say a lot about a few things than a tiny bit about a lot of things.
 So,

 examine a limited number of issues in detail.
 Think of the difference between skipping a stone

 across a pond versus heaving in a big rock.
 Rocks make big waves; little stones barely trouble the

 - 7. Oh yeah, says who?

 - Do not use a quote unless you make clear in the text who it is you're quoting.
 Do not try to

 ignored industrial workers."

 - 6. So what?

-well as data that is simply trivia.
-It is your job to sift through and analyze material.
+trivia.
+Your job is to sift through and analyze material.
 A particular detail might intrigue you,

 but if it doesn't relate closely to your thesis, it's not relevant.
 Anticipate that your readers will ask

 - 5. Finish your veggies ... and your thoughts!

 - Tell the entire story, and tell your reader why you have included what you chose.
 Things

-may be clear in your mind, but your audience can only read what's on the paper.
+may be clear in your mind.
+However, your audience can only read what's on the paper.
 They

 - 4. One good example is worth a thousand colorful adjectives.

 - Be specific.
 Every time you make a point, use an example to illustrate it.
 Any hack can

 come up with a string of adjectives.
-Good writers make their work come alive with examples that make ideas tangible and real.
+Good writers make their work come alive with examples that

+render ideas tangible and real.
 Don't tell me something was "really bad."
 Explain what made it

 - 3. Who in the world are "the people?"

-- Avoid constructing categories so general that their
+- Avoid constructing categories so general that their comprehensiveness makes them

-comprehensiveness renders them questionable and even meaningless.
+questionable and meaningless.
 Be concrete and specific.
 For example: "The Indians" is a

 vague phrase.
 "Cherokees in southwest Georgia in the 1820s" is specific.
 Or, the "American

-people" or "French people" or "Japanese people" as a whole have never agreed on a single thing.
+people," "French people," or "Japanese people" as a whole have never agreed on a single thing.

 So, do not say they did.
 Tell me which people you mean.

 - 2. Don't put socks in your underwear drawer.

 - The vast majority of "organizational" problems occur when writers do not keep related

 material in the same place.
 Thoroughly discuss a topic, then move on to a different point.
 For

-example, if you're discussing Natives and slaves in a paper, discuss each separately.
+example, if you're discussing indigenous people and slaves in a paper, discuss each separately.

-Natives.
+people.
 Your paper should be like an orderly chest of drawers, with each distinct item in its own

 - 1. Proofread and edit.

 - Careful proofreading and editing is the number one way to

 improve your writing.
 Sadly, few students do it well.
 Careless errors, clunky phrases, spelling

 mistakes, and deplorable grammar abound.
 Student writers sometimes think they're done once

 they put the final period on the page.
 Not so.
 Read your work.
 If what you've written sounds

-wrong to you, it's not going to sound any better to anyone else.
+wrong to you, it will likely not sound any better to someone else.
 Remember: Not knowing how

 to spell something is not a sin.
 It is a sin not to look it up.

-Characteristics of a piece of inappropriate student writing
+Characteristics of inadequate student writing

-- Has an inappropriate tone such as:
+- Has an inappropriate tone, such as:

 - Too personal